 5. It's a Time to Celebrate Litha

-In 2017, 13,000 people turned up to watch the sun rise over Stonehenge on the longest day of the year.
-The trip was a religious pilgrimage for many of them: Pagans gather at the ancient marvel on every June solstice to celebrate Litha, a sacred holiday honoring midsummer's arrival.
+Every summer, thousands of people turn up to watch the sunrise over Stonehenge on the longest day of the year.
+The trip is a religious pilgrimage for many of them: Pagans gather at the ancient marvel every June solstice to celebrate Litha, a sacred holiday honoring midsummer's arrival.
 Stonehenge might have been an old-school astronomical calculator.
 A pair of ditches leading up to the monument form an avenue that nicely aligns with the sun's position on the mornings of solstices.